Is There a Dimmer Outlook Ahead for Amyris Inc. (AMRS)?

-Amyris Inc. (NASDAQ:AMRS) went up by 2.22% from its latest closing price compared to the recent 1-year high of $17.42.
-The company’s stock price has collected -0.81% of loss in the last five trading sessions.
+Amyris Inc. (NASDAQ:AMRS) went down by -21.34% from its latest closing price compared to the recent 1-year high of $17.42.
+The company’s stock price has collected -28.53% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/14/21 that A Money Manager’s Hand Sanitizer Company Just Sold For Millions

 Is It Worth Investing in Amyris Inc. (NASDAQ :AMRS) Right Now?